Sustainable Cropping Systems Under a Changing Climate

 20. Transformative adaptation: from climate-smart to climate-resilient cropping systems

-21. Identification of low-water-demand cropping systems for water resources conservation
+21. Identification of low-water-demand cropping systems to support water resource conservation

 22. Carbon sequestration potential of different cropping systems

-23. Evaluation of agronomic Interventions for the adaptation and Mitigation of Climate Change under different cropping systems
+23. Evaluation of agronomic Interventions for the adaptation and mitigation of climate change impacts in different cropping systems

-24. Biochar use for climate change mitigation in different cropping systems: A case study of rice wheat system
+24. Biochar use for the mitigation of climate change impacts in different cropping systems: a case study of rice–wheat systems

 26. Unlocking the potential of plant growth-promoting rhizobacteria on different cropping systems